North Koreans in Russia

 North Koreans in Russia consist mainly of three groups: international students, guest workers, and defectors and refugees.
 A 2006 study by Kyung Hee University estimated their total population at roughly 10,000.
+Most of them exist as monolithic communities, more difficult to act alone and their discipline is strict.
+Following the outbreak of the war in Ukraine, a significant number of North Koreans have been observed secretly entering Russia to undertake various jobs, supplementing the labor force and exchanging technical expertise.

 Aside from North Korean citizens living in Russia, there has also historically been significant migration from the northern provinces of Korea, especially Hamgyong, to the Russian Far East; this population of migrants became known as the Koryo-saram.
 65% of the Sakhalin Koreans also took up North Korean citizenship in the 1950s and 1960s in order to avoid statelessness; roughly one thousand even repatriated to North Korea, though their ancestral homes were in the southern half of the Korean peninsula.
 In addition, various senior members of the Workers' Party of Korea, including Kim Il Sung himself, lived in Russia prior to Korean independence and the establishment of North Korea.

 Migration history

 Students

 During the post-Korean War reconstruction period of North Korea from 1953 to 1962, many North Korean students enrolled in universities and colleges in countries of the Soviet bloc, including Russia, and others came as industrial trainees.